M-Yamamori/Julia-Opt/Chapter5/Chapter5-2.md

   0
 ```

-Now, we need to see if the current basis implies a feasible solution.
+Now, we need to see if the current basis can lead to a feasible solution.
 It means we need to check current ***x_B*** is nonnegative.
 We can use isnonnegative function here.

 If we can see ***x_B*** is nonnegative, then we compare its objective function value with the smallest objective function value that is stored in obj.
 ```julia